ACTL4001-T1-2022/github-showcase-page-abc123/README.md

 | Team construction dependent on player data and metrics of competing teams, all of which only available for past periods | Opposing teams may improve significantly compared to previous years, which may our benchmarks for teambuilding irrelevant |
 | Players are selected based on league statistics, so only players present in league dataset are considered in team selection | Some teams had a large number of players not present in league data and their team is unable to be evaluated by our metric.
 We also did not allow selection of non-league players in our team construction |

+## Conclusion

+In conclusion, a competitive national team was constructed for Rarita using a metric developed from chosen statistics.
+The key objectives of achieving competitiveness were successfully met as Rarita’s national team is projected to continue improving and adapting to the future competition environment, espeically through the development of our player metric and continual monitoring.
+Overall, Rarita’s national team will build a brand for the country’s football program and achieve positive economic impacts for the country.

 ![](200w.gif)